The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Conclusion and Summary

 We have conducted a comprehensive study of the dust reverberation signals at $\lambda\sim$1--40~$\mu$m from the famous type-1 AGN in NGC 4151, covering a time-frame of 30-40 years.
 Although a number of reverberation studies in the near-IR have been published previously, they are each based on a limited subset of the available data and only probe the very inner part of torus.
-By analyzing all the light curve data at 1--4 $\mu$m and literature measurements at 10--40~$\mu$m, we have obtained various constraints on the circumnuclear torus properties, many for the first time, from the innermost regions to the outer parts.
+By analyzing all the light curve data at 1--4 $\mu$m and literature measurements at 10--40~$\mu$m, we have been able to identify two lags corresponding to the sublimation radii of carbon and silicate dust, respectively, plus a third lag for cooler dust at $\sim$ 285 K. This approach has led to a a deeper understanding of the circumnuclear dust structures.

-We first pointed out several issues that have might affect previous studies with classical optical-IR correlation analysis, i.e., \begin{itemize} \item {Although the optical and blue photometric bands are frequently used as proxies for the UV spectral component that heats the circumnuclear dust, these bands sometimes show behavior that is not reflected in the behavior of the torus.}

-\item{The deduced reverberation delays are sensitive to the observation cadence, and can be affected even in some of the individual highest-cadence studies.} \end{itemize}

-To eliminate effects of the first type, we have measured relative dust time lags of the J, H, K and L bands (1.25 -- 3.6 $\mu$m) relative to each other as the dust emission variability at these wavelengths shares the same physical mechanism.
-We then measure the lag of K relative to B, since these two bands have the highest measurement cadences.
-In addition, we have also developed physical guidelines to fit all the IR light curves simultaneously to reveal the physical properties of the underlying dust components.

-Regarding the torus hot dust emission from innermost regions as probed at 1--4~$\mu$m, we found: